Busting 5 Common Myths About the White Boxer

 4. You Can't Register White Boxers With the AKC

 Owners are allowed to register their white boxers to compete in sporting events and obedience training, but association standards dictate that two-thirds of the breed must be brindle or fawn.
 Given that white boxers do not meet requirements, some boxer breeders feel that they are inferior to the classic fawn-colored boxers.

 3. White Boxers Have Multiple Health Concerns

-There are some boxers that are born with high-maintenance conditions such as hearing loss or skin allergies.
+Some boxers are born with high-maintenance conditions such as hearing loss or skin allergies.
 Skin conditions are costly, but oatmeal baths for dogs at your local pet store and special dietary requirements prescribed by a vet can help alleviate concerns.

 If a boxer has suffered hearing loss, the dog can be trained to understand hand signals, sign language, or the use of flashlights.
-In fact, the entire boxer breed is naturally inquisitive and very intelligent.
+The entire boxer breed is naturally curious and very intelligent.

 5. White Boxers Are a Mean Breed

 Can I laugh here?
 My white boxer "Fiona" is one of the sweetest and gentlest dogs that I've encountered in my life.
 She's so friendly that she'd run toward a territorial pitbull.
 She let my adopted, motherless kitten nurse on her without a doubt.
 Did I mention her loyalty?
 When she was alive, she never left my side.

 One Breed, One Love

 There's one thing we can all agree.
 The color of the coat doesn't matter when it comes to the character of the breed itself.
 Fawn, white, black or speckled - the boxer breed remains true to its intelligent and jovial personality.
 Loyal to the core, these dogs are the perfect family pet.
 They are both the guardian sentinel with children and a cozy couch partner on a rainy day.